denten-books/plain-text/1-metaphor.md

 action.
 The interface was meant to "reveal the structure" of the simulated objects intuitively, without training or lengthy written explanation.
-In Laurel's words, the mimetic interface employed "logic and aesthetics to create representations that *engage* humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
-The mimetic context is simply "the experience we desire," Laurel wrote.
-Direct participation enabled actors to feel "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].
+In Laurel's words, the mimetic interface employed "logic and aesthetics to create representations that *engage humans in pleasurable ways*" [@laurel_brenda_interface_1986, 85].
+The mimetic context is simply "the experience we desire," Laurel wrote.[@laurel_brenda_interface_1986, 77] Direct participation enabled actors to feel "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].

 Designers advocating direct manipulation understood the compromise that came with the emphasis on such immersive and pleasurable experiences